Emergent self-inhibition governs the landscape of stable states in complex ecosystems

 where $f$ is the standard normal PDF, $\Phi$ is the standard normal CDF, and $N_B$ is the total number of blocks.
 This integral has a rather simple interpretation---it computes the probability that block $\alpha$ has the largest dressed initial condition $\chi_\alpha\sum_\alpha N_i(0)$ among all blocks for a random uniform initial condition.
 To see this, notice that $f_\alpha$ gives the density of block $\alpha$'s dressed initial condition being an arbitrary $z_\alpha$.
 The remaining product goes over all other blocks $\beta\neq\alpha$ and demands that their dressed initial conditions be less than $z_\alpha$.
 We then simply integrate over all possible values of $z_\alpha$.
 Thus, Eq.~\eqref{eq:block_likelihood} is really a generalization of the monodominant Eq.~\eqref{piMonodomEq} to block states containing multiple species.
 This expression predicts the likelihoods observed in simulations extremely well for a range of block sizes $L_\alpha$ (Fig.~\ref{fig:fig2}e).
 Thus, for block-structured ecosystems, each state's likelihood can be predicted using only the inter-state inhibition $D$ and each state’s steady-state (equilibrium) biomass $B_\alpha$ and diversity $L_\alpha$.

-\textit{Predicting likelihoods for disordered ecosystems.} Motivated by these results, we return to the case of random unstructured matrices from Figs.~\ref{fig:fig1}.
+\textit{Predicting likelihoods for disordered ecosystems.} Motivated by these results, we return to the case of random unstructured matrices from Fig.~\ref{fig:fig1}.
 We ask whether we can use the framework developed so far to predict state likelihoods in this case.
 Can we treat each observed state as an effective block which competes with other states?
-To test this, we require three quantities: the inter-state inhibition $D$, as well as each stable state's biomass $B_\alpha$ and diversity $L_\alpha$.
-Unlike the block model where $D$ was constant, the inter-state inhibitions in disordered matrices are random variables.
-To proceed, we use a mean-field approximation, replacing $D$ with the mean interspecies interaction strength $\mu=\langle A_{ij}\rangle$.
-For biomass $B_\alpha$, we use the biomass for each observed state.
-For diversity $L_\alpha$, we find that it is better to use a common $L_\alpha=L$ with $L$ being the mean diversity across all $N_B$ observed stable states.
-While it is natural to use the diversity of each state $L_\alpha$, surprisingly it produces worse predictions (Fig.~\ref{fig:pred}).
-This counterintuitive observation could result from overlapping species which appear in multiple states in disordered matrices (Appendix~\ref{app:overlappingStates}), which was not the case in the block models from Fig.~\ref{fig:fig2}e.
+To map disordered matrices to the block model, we need to account for two major differences between these settings: (1) in disordered matrices, species often overlap between different states, unlike the block model with no overlaps; and (2) the inter-state inhibitions are now random variables.
+To this end, we generalized our block model to include random overlaps between blocks (Appendix~\ref{app:blockOverlaps}).
+We find that when overlaps are sufficiently widespread and randomly distributed, larger blocks tend to experience greater overall self-inhibition while smaller blocks tend to experience lower self-inhibition.
+This lowers the likelihood of larger blocks while increasing the likelihood of smaller blocks, thus reducing the effect of diversity variation between blocks (Fig.~\ref{fig:overlap_crossover}).
+This motivates the following mean-field approximation: we replace the size $L_\alpha$ of each block with the mean diversity $\langle L_\alpha\rangle=L$ across all $N_B$ observed stable states, and the inter-block inhibition $D$ with the mean interspecies interaction strength $\mu=\langle A_{ij}\rangle$.
+For each block's biomass $B_\alpha$, we use the biomass of each observed state.